anonymouss123/fedi/README.md

-# FeDi: Self-supervised Learning via Feature Disentanglement
+# FeDi: Feature disentanglement for self-supervised learning
 This is a PyTorch implementation of FeDi.

 ## Introduction